OpenMS/pyopenms-docs/docs/source/algorithms.rst

 - mergeSpectraPrecursors
 - average (over neighbouring spectra for MS1 or above)

-In order to have a better picture of the algorithms, each one will be introduced by an example below.
-We will use another example file compared to above and start with an example of merging spectra blockwise:
+Let's take a look at the different algorithms in the examples below.

+Our first example merges MS1 spectra blockwise:

 .. code-block:: python